1. Prologue (1:35)

 1. Road to Chaos [instrumental] (4:44)

-"The Courts of Chaos" was to be the band's swansong as guitarist Mark Shelton was set to record his first solo album and the band was to split.
+"The Courts of Chaos" was to be the band's swansong as guitarist Mark Shelton was set to record his first solo album.
 Of course that did not happen.
 Instead the record company released his solo album "Circus Maximus" with the Manilla Road name on the front cover and Manilla Road would reunite in 2001, with Mark as the only original member.
 As such, "The Courts of Chaos" is considered to be the final album prior to the disintegration of the "classic" Manilla Road lineup.

 History aside, "The Courts of Chaos" is a true heavy metal masterpiece.
 The songs are mostly epic length tracks with each possessing a distinctive nuance; mostly a darker, almost eerie sound with the combination of the keyboards, those buzzy guitar tones and a mix of melodic and more aggressive, almost thrash-style vocals..
 The album opens with a keyboard driven instrumental before giving way to the guitar heavy "Dig Me No Grave".
 This song is easily one of the most memorable on the album with it's almost thrash-metal riffing and sing-along chorus.
 The album also features a brilliant and heavy cover of Bloodrock's morbid song "D.O.A.".
 Had I not known better, I never would have guessed this to be a cover.
 Manilla Road simply made the song their own.
 The title track is simply enthralling with the mix of heavy guitars and lush keys.
 The album ends with a pair of synth-addled, fantasy, metal epic tracks, "The Prophecy" and "The Book of Skelos" are also quite heavy and memorable.
 In reality, the entire album from beginning to end is solid with each song being as important as the one that preceded it.
 Considering the band was in disarray during the recording and writing of this album, it's a wonder that the album has such a passionate and emotive tone.